DramaShare Ministries

 SCENE III: COMPLICATION

-Joseph and fellow-carpenters, one of them the Foreman, work with saw and plane in their shop.
+(Joseph and fellow carpenters, including the Foreman, work with saw and plane in their shop.)

-Trumpet-blast, actors move toward the door of shop, Max the Herald arrives
+(Trumpet-blast.
+Actors move toward the door of the shop.
+Max the Herald arrives.)